Renee del Colle

-Renée Del Colle (born in either 1967 and 1968) is a Canadian wheelchair basketball player who played for the Canada women's national wheelchair basketball team in international competition.
+Renée Del Colle (born 1967/8) is a Canadian wheelchair basketball player who played for the Canada women's national wheelchair basketball team in international competition.
 She won two Paralympic gold medals representing the women's national wheelchair basketball squad at both the 1996 Summer Paralympics and the 2000 Summer Paralympics as well as two victories in the final of the Wheelchair Basketball World Championship in each of 1994 and 1998.